Ngandu/tyah/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Json-Server

+local server in use is [json-server](https://www.npmjs.com/package/json-server) Run `pnm run server` to start the json server on `http://localhost:5000`. this is the end point for retrieve data